by Corinne

 Great question!
 Your problem is very common, and my long answer will be in two parts.

-Firstly, the problem with being already a musician is that it is easy to make the mistake by starting to play pieces that are a bit too hard.
+Firstly, the problem with being already a musician is that it is easy to make the mistake of starting to play pieces that are a bit too hard.

 Please also read my page about How to Practice Effectively.